-6.24 The application seeks listed building consent for the erection of single storey side extension to provide garden room; glazed lobby link through to outbuilding; conversion of outbuildings to domestic use: alterations to outbuilding 1 to create utility, boot room and storage room; alterations to outbuilding 2 to create kitchen, w.c., lounge/dining room and gym on ground floor with function room, office and shower/w.c. above; alterations to outbuilding 3 to create 2no. en-suite bedrooms, boot room, consulting room with dispensary, sauna/shower room and gym; erection of detached garage; erection of new gateway and boundary treatment; creation of new access.
+6.38 The application seeks full planning permission for the erection of single storey side extension to provide garden room; glazed lobby link through to outbuilding; conversion of outbuildings to domestic use: alterations to outbuilding 1 to create utility, boot room and storage room; alterations to outbuilding 2 to create kitchen, w.c., lounge/dining room and gym on ground floor with function room, office & shower/w.c. above; alterations to outbuilding 3 to create 2no. en-suite bedrooms, boot room, consulting room with dispensary, sauna/shower room and gym; erection of detached garage; erection of new gateway and boundary treatment; creation of new access.

-- 6.25 The proposals would result in a less than substantial impact on the listed building and its setting and would secure the outbuildings optimum viable use.
-Accordingly, the benefits of the proposal clearly outweigh any perceived harm to the listed buildings and their settings. - 6.26 In overall terms, the proposals accords with the objectives of the National Planning Policy Framework (NPPF), the Planning Practice Guidance (PPG), Section 66 of the Planning (Listed Building and Conservation Areas) Act 1990 and Policies SP6 and HE3 of the Carlisle District Local Plan 2015-2030.
+- 6.39 The proposals would increase the domestic accommodation of Firbank, however; with the exception of the single storey extension and glazed link, it would utilise outbuildings within an existing courtyard area.
+As such, the proposals would not result in any significant intensification of use and subject to the compliance of the recommended condition would be occupied as a single, self-contained family dwellinghouse.
+In such a context the principle of development is acceptable. - 6.40 The proposals would result in a less than substantial impact on the listed building and its setting and would secure the curtilage listed outbuildings optimum viable use.
+Accordingly, the benefits of the proposal clearly outweigh any perceived harm to the listed building and its settings. - 6.41 The proposals would not have a significant detrimental impact on the amenity of neighbouring land users, hedgerows or biodiversity and be served by an adequate drainage system.
+Cumbria County Council, as Highway Authority, do not raise any objections to the formation of the new access or the parking provision to serve the dwelling. - 6.42 In overall terms, the principle of development accords with the objectives of the National Planning Policy Framework (NPPF), the Planning Practice Guidance (PPG), Section 66 of the Planning (Listed Building and Conservation Areas) Act 1990 and Policies SP6, HO8, IP2, IP3, IP6, CC5, CM5, HE3 and GI3 of the Carlisle District Local Plan 2015-2030.
 Accordingly, the application is recommended for approval.